Trust

 Incident response

 If something goes wrong, you'll hear from us.
-We commit to notifying affected customers within 72 hours of confirming a security incident that involves their data, with a description of what happened, what data was involved, what we've done, and what you should do.
+We notify affected customers without unreasonable delay after confirming a security incident that involves their data, with a description of what happened, what data was involved, what we've done, and what you may need to consider.

-To report a security concern or vulnerability, email security@ironlake.app.
-We acknowledge reports within one business day.
+To report a security concern or vulnerability, email security@ironlake.co.
+We aim to acknowledge reports within three business days.
 Responsible disclosure is appreciated and protected.

 Have a question we haven't answered, or want to talk through a specific control before submitting an access request?
 Email security@ironlake.co and we'll respond directly.